1jour1vin

 red berries

-Lively and charming, Givry Clos de Mortières 2023 is bursting with lovely red fruit and smoky notes.
-Medium to full-bodied, layered and succulent, it is framed by fine, silky tannins.
+Lively and charming, the Givry Clos de Mortières 2023 is bursting with beautiful notes of red fruit and smoke.
+Medium-bodied to full-bodied, layered and succulent, it is framed by fine, silky tannins.

 Estate